-(j) Indicate whether it intends to provide assistance to non-citizens, and if so include an overview of the assistance (section 402(a)(1)(B)(ii) of the Social Security Act)
+(j) Indicate whether it intends to provide assistance to non-citizens, and if so include an overview of the assistance (section 402(a)(1)(B)(ii) of the Social Security Act).

-The State exercises its option to provide federally funded TANF, Medicaid, and social services block grant (SSBG) benefits to qualified alien families who are eligible to receive these benefits.
-The State provides State Family Assistance which is a state-funded cash and medical benefits to those individuals who do not qualify for federally-funded assistance because of their immigration status, but otherwise meet all other eligibility requirements, including children and pregnant women.
-These are segregated funds and expenditures are claimed toward the state's MOE requirement.
+The State exercises its option to provide federally funded TANF, Medicaid, and social services block grant (SSBG) benefits to qualified non-citizen families who are eligible to receive these benefits.
+The State provides State Family Assistance which is state-funded cash and medical benefits to those individuals who do not qualify for federally-funded assistance because of their immigration status, but otherwise meets all other eligibility requirements, including children and pregnant women.
+These are segregated funds and expenditures which are for the most part claimed toward the state's MOE requirement.